 Three proven ways to lower your payment processing costs

 Want to increase the profitability of your business?
-Take a closer look at your payment processing costs.
-Expensive payment processing costs are a common challenge for merchants of all sizes, but the good news is that there are ways to lower these costs.
-The best part is that when done correctly, you can reduce your payment costs without negatively affecting your revenues or growth.
+Take a closer look at your payment processing fees.
+Expensive payment processing fees are a common challenge for merchants of all sizes, but the good news is that there are ways to lower these payment processing fees.
+The best part is that when done correctly, you can reduce your payment fees without negatively affecting your revenues or growth.

 Before we dive into the solutions, let’s take a closer look at what’s driving up your fees in the first place.
 Understanding the root of the problem is the first step to finding an effective solution.

-Payment processing costs: How did it get so expensive?
+Payment processing fees: How did it get so expensive?

 When it comes to card-based payments, it is important to differentiate between two main fee structures that are prevalent in the industry: a blended fee vs. interchange plus (also known as IC++).
 A blended fee is a single rate charged to the merchant, usually a percentage of total payment volume, that combines multiple fees, such as processing fees, acquiring fees, settlement fees, etc. If you have such a structure, your options are usually limited to renegotiating your pricing with the current provider or finding a cheaper one.
 This structure also does not provide much insight to the merchant into different components of the costs.